plausible/website/_articles/simple-actionable-and-privacy-compliant-analytics-for-ecommerce-and-saas.md

 Here are the instructions on [how to get started with goals and events](https://plausible.io/docs/custom-event-goals).

+### Build sales and marketing funnels

+After you have your custom events in place, you can also start building sales and marketing funnels.
+The insights from the sales funnel allow you to uncover possible issues, optimize your site and increase the conversion rate.
+Here are the instructions on [how to get started with funnels](https://plausible.io/docs/funnel-analysis).

 ## Send monetary values to track your ecommerce revenue

 You can send dynamic monetary values alongside custom events to [track revenue for your ecommerce store](https://plausible.io/docs/ecommerce-revenue-tracking).
 Revenue attribution helps you determine which marketing campaigns and landing pages result in the most revenue.